2003 Nobel Prize in Literature

 The 2003 Nobel Prize in Literature was awarded to the South African novelist John Maxwell Coetzee (born 1940), better known simply as J. M. Coetzee, "who in innumerable guises portrays the surprising involvement of the outsider."
 He is the fourth African writer to be so honoured and the second South African after Nadine Gordimer in 1991.

 Laureate

 J. M. Coetzee's prose is rigorous and analytical, spanning through different genres from autobiographical novels to short fiction, essays to translations.
 He made his debut in 1974 with the novel Dusklands, but his international breakthrough came a few years later with Waiting for the Barbarians in 1980.
 A recurring theme in his novels is a crucial situation, where right and wrong are put to the test and where people's weaknesses and defeat become fundamental to the story's development.
 His other novels include Life & Times of Michael K (1983), Disgrace (1999), and his "Jesus" Trilogy: The Childhood of Jesus (2013), The Schooldays of Jesus, and The Death of Jesus (2019).

+Reactions

+The Swedish Academy's decision to award Coetzee the Nobel Prize in Literature was well received in South Africa.
+"On behalf of the South African nation, and indeed the continent of Africa, we salute our latest Nobel laureate and bask with him in the glory radiating from this recognition", president Thabo Mbeki said.
+1991 Nobel laureate Nadine Gordimer said: "It's an honour for the country, and it [gives] some indication of how South African literature has developed, particularly under the difficult conditions we have [had]."